rbtylee/tutorial-jsonc/tutorial/edit2.md

 ```

 As you can see the usage of these functions is pretty clear.
-If you need more examples look at the file _*test_json_pointer.c*_ in the source code itself.
+If you need more examples look at the file [_*test_json_pointer.c*_](https://github.com/json-c/json-c/blob/master/tests/test_json_pointer.c) in the json-c source code itself.